India’s largest storytelling network dedicated to sustainability and pollution 🙌🏽

 During the peak air pollution months in 2017, #LetMeBreathe and #PollutionStories started out as hashtags used by Delhiites while uploading their videologs documenting their days of high pollution but over time has quickly developed into a pan-India movement.

 We were just 2 people documenting and crowdsourcing hundreds of stories and they were going viral!

 LetMeBreathe’s Facebook and Twitter page acts as a catalogue of all the videos it has received from across India.
 But there’s something different about these stories, they were shot on mobile phones and uniquely combined data with unbiased personal storytelling.

 Founded by mobile storytellers, public engagement experts and technology enthusiasts, this storytelling combines the ethics of mobile journalism, reach of social media with public engagement at its core.
-When you experience a story on letmebreathe.in you find unbiased views, moving beyond the blame game advocacy.
+When you experience a story on letmebreathe.in you find unbiased views, moving beyond the blame game.

-Launched as a social media community of activists, experts, influencers and scientists, it was very quick to convert the community into an online platform letmebreathe.in
+Launched as a social media community of sustainability enthusiasts, experts, influencers and scientists, it was very quick to convert the community into an online platform letmebreathe.in

 2018 – going hyper local 👌🏾

 In 2018 we launched a hyper-local property in collaboration with Twitter India called ‘City Sessions’ where decision makers from all boundaries come together and find short-term and long-term solutions to environmental issues in their city.

 The community started growing to Entrepreneurs in Delhi, Resident Welfare Association leaders, Non-Profits to people surviving pollution everyday in smaller cities.
 Some of these stories have already been picked up by big national media houses such as NDTV, Quint, Hindustan, as well as Non Profits, Brands, Social Media Platforms like Twitter India, Snapchat and celebrities.